What is Selenium? Introduction Tutorial

 Since Selenium is a collection of different tools, it also had different developers.
 Below are the key persons who made notable contributions to the Selenium Project

 Primarily, Selenium was created by Jason Huggins in 2004.
 An engineer at ThoughtWorks, he was working on a web application that required frequent testing.
-Having realized that their application’s repetitious Manual Testing was becoming increasingly inefficient, he created a JavaScript program that would automatically control the browser’s actions.
+Having realized that their application’s repetitive Manual Testing was becoming increasingly inefficient, he created a JavaScript program that would automatically control the browser’s actions.
 He named this program the “JavaScriptTestRunner.”

-Seeing potential in this idea to help automate other web applications, he made JavaScriptRunner open-source, which was later re-named Selenium Core.
+Seeing potential in this idea to help automate other web applications, he made JavaScriptRunner open-source, which was later renamed Selenium Core.
 For those interested in exploring other options for web application testing, take a look at these Selenium alternatives.

 The Same Origin Policy Issue

-This is the reason why prior to Selenium RC, testers needed to install local copies of both Selenium Core (a JavaScript program) and the web server containing the web application being tested so they would belong to the same domain
+This is the reason why, prior to Selenium RC, testers needed to install local copies of both Selenium Core (a JavaScript program) and the web server containing the web application being tested, so they would belong to the same domain

 Birth of Selenium Remote Control (Selenium RC)